seesharper/LightInject/doc/autofactory.md

 		IFoo<T> GetFoo<T>();
 	}

-The generic type arguments from the factory method are used to resolve the service.
+The generic type arguments from the factory method are used to

 	container.Register(typeof(IFoo<>), typeof(Foo<>));
 	container.RegisterFactory<IFooFactory>();
 	var factory = container.GetInstance<IFooFactory>();
-	var foo = factory.GetFoo<int>();
+	var foo = factory.GetFoo<in>